8(a) Program Entry

 These 8 key success factors emerge for the 8(a) Business Development Program:

-8. Seek out potential joint venture or mentor-protégé relationships early on in the process
+- Research and meet with potential joint venture or mentor-protégé relationships early on in your program participation.

 Please contact Judy Bradt to schedule an interview today.